 Aside from edge cloud processing and advanced AI, the continuous global deployment of 5G wireless connectivity will enhance social commerce.
 It will enable seamless mixed reality experiences across a wide variety of connected devices.

-An eMarketer report forecasts AR users in the U.S. to grow to 101.6 million people in 2022 from just 83.7 million in 2020.
 If brands are able to leverage new technologies and the power of 5G to deliver more immersive shopping experiences to the consumers, this growth forecast will likely be surpassed.

 Digital avatars will sashay through the fashion industry

 While influencers will still play a key role in promoting clothing, digital avatars are poised to walk along digital fashion runways.
 They will give brands more flexibility in layering digital clothing, promoting new collections, and enabling digital sampling.
 Consumers will also have more realistic views of how clothes and accessories look when worn even when shopping online.
+Meanwhile, 67% of Gen Z Instagram users said they want to use digital avatars to reflect their unique clothing preferences, body type, and skin tone, according to Instagram’s 2023 Trend Report.

 The rise of the Metaverse will further spur the use of digital avatars.
 Fashion retailers can take advantage of this trend by offering digital accessories and digital clothing that these avatars can use.